dkartaschew/halimede/releng/net.sourceforge.dkartaschew.halimede.site/src/site/markdown/documentation.md

 2. Right-click on the Certificate Authority, and select "Certificate Authority Settings".
 3. Modify the Settings as required.
-4. Click OK to update the settings.
+4. Click Save to update the settings.
 Or Cancel to cancel the operation.

 <img src="images/doc_ca_settings.png" alt="CA Settings" class="center w3-card-4" />